Edible vaccine: Stable transformation

-A stable transformation involves a nuclear or plasmid integration in which permanent changes occur in the recipient cells’ genes and the targeted transgene is integrated into the genome of host plant cells.
+A stable transformation involves a nuclear or plasmid integration in which permanent changes occur in the recipient cells' genes and the targeted transgene is integrated into the genome of host plant cells.

 Transient transformation

 A transient transformation involves a plasmid/vector system using Agrobacterium tumefaciens which integrates the exogenous genes into the T-DNA, then infects the vegetable tissue.
-Agrobacterium is the common technique used currently because it’s a soil pathogenic bacterium that naturally infects plants and transfers their genes (T-DNA) to the nucleus of the plant.
+Agrobacterium is the common technique used currently because it's a pathogenic bacterium, found in soil that naturally infects plants and transfers their genes (T-DNA) to the nucleus of the plant.
 A. tumefaciens is the most preferred strain because it carries tumour-inducing plasmids.
 The genes will be made into a neutralized Ti-plasmid and the heterologous gene is inserted to form a recombinant plasmid vector.
 The vector is then turned into the desired strain with the help of the virulence genes of the bacterium.
 It is then transferred and integrated into the genomic DNA of the host plant by non-homologous recombination at random sites.
 This method has a low yield and is a slow process, and it is the most effective when used with dicotyledonous plants such as, tomato, potato, and tobacco.